object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

   In [1]: type(int)
   Out[1]: type

-So :class:`int` is the type of integer objects, and is itself an object with type :class:`type`.
+We see that :class:`int` is the type of integer objects, and is itself an object with type :class:`type`.
 That rather invites the question of what is the type of :class:`type`?